Nissan Xterra years to avoid — most common problems

 Following the complaints, Nissan corrected the issue in recent models.
 However, if you plan on buying an older model, it is best to take note of the problem and be wary.

-Clogging EGR valve
+6. Clogging EGR valve

 The responsibility of the exhaust gas recirculation valve is to control the amount of gas getting into the exhaust system according to the engine load.
 A clog in the valve reduces the fuel efficiency of the vehicle and reduces power and acceleration while increasing the amount of vehicle emission.

-The EGR valve of the Nissan Xterra often gets clogged with buildups of carbon which cause engine misfires when the car is speeding.
+The EGR valve of the Nissan Xterra often gets clogged with buildups of carbon which causes engine misfires when the car is speeding.
 Fortunately, cleaning the valve passages and the EGR valve is an easy fix for the issue.

-Which Nissan Xterra years to avoid?
+Worst Nissan Xterra years to avoid

 Some Xterra models promote the model’s credibility and give it a chance in the market.
 Those models have proven to be worth the money, while others need repair and a little more cautious maintenance to flourish.